 When repairing punctures in tires it is important to be aware of tire industry guidelines and recommendations.
 When repairing tires, puncture repairs are limited to the Crown (T-T) area of the tire.
 The maximum size is dependent upon the type of tire being repaired.
 Passenger and fabric body ply LT tires have a maximum puncture repair size of 1⁄4" (6mm) after damage removal.
-Steel body ply LT, medium and heavy truck tires have a maximum puncture repair size of 3/8" (10mm) after damage removal.
+Steel body ply LT (10 Ply Rated or higher) have a maximum puncture repair size of 3/8" (10mm) after damage removal.